Please see below a list of grant and funding opportunities to assist your business, organisation or community group.

 Matana Foundation for Young People – to improve the welfare and wellbeing of young people from severely disadvantaged or marginalised backgrounds.
 Ongoing

-Self Employment – New Business Assistance with NEIS can help by providing accredited small business training; personalised mentoring and support from a NEIS provider; and NEIS Allowance for up to 39 weeks and REIS Rental Assistance for up to 26 weeks (if eligible).
+- Self Employment – New Business Assistance with NEIS can help by providing accredited small business training; help to develop a business plan; personalised mentoring and support; NEIS Allowance for up to 39 weeks, and NEIS Rental Assistance for up to 26 weeks.

 AUSTRALIAN GOVERNMENT GRANT CONNECT

-GrantConnect provides centralised publication of forecast and current Australian Government grant opportunities and grants awarded.
+GrantConnect provides a centralised publication of forecast and current Australian Government grant opportunities and grants awarded

 AUSTRALIAN GOVERNMENT BUSINESS GRANTS HUB

 Works in partnership with government entities to design and implement streamlined grants programs for their customers.